If your water changes are not lowering ammonia levels in your aquarium, don’t panic.

 If you have a more severe ammonia spike, it may take longer and you’ll need to be patient and consistent with your water changes.

 Because ammonia spikes can occur for different reasons, it can be hard to put an exact time frame on how long it will take to reduce.
-The key is to keep monitoring water parameters and doing 10-20% water changes every 1-2 days.
+The key is to keep monitoring water parameters using a water test kit and doing 10-20% water changes every 1-2 days.

 If ammonia levels haven’t dropped at all after the first week, gradually increase the amount of water you change.
 Don’t go too drastic or you’ll risk removing a lot of good bacteria.
 The idea is to change a little at a time and let your filter system do the work in between water changes.